-Schedule a Free Consultation with our Florida Car Accident Attorneys to Discuss Your Case
+Schedule a Free Consultation with a Florida Auto Accident Lawyer to Discuss Your Case

 If you have sustained serious injuries in a car accident due to the negligence or wrongful misconduct of another individual (or entity), then you may have a right to be compensated for your losses under Florida law.
 Here at Searcy Denney, we have extensive experience representing injured claimants in a range of car accident lawsuits, from those involving drunk drivers to multi-car pileups.

 Interested in learning more?
-Contact one of our skilled Florida car accident attorneys to arrange for a free, confidential, and no-obligation consultation to discuss your case.
+Contact a skilled Florida auto accident lawyer to arrange for a free, confidential, and no-obligation consultation to discuss your case.
 Call 1-800-780-8607 or request an appointment online.
 We do not charge our clients fees or costs until — and unless — the case is won, and you have received just compensation for your injuries.